rikdata/rikdata.github.io/quickstart/README.md

 ## Create a new instance

-To create an instance, click on the menu button (three dots ... on right side corner) on the search screen page and select "Create New".
+To create an instance, click on the menu button (three dots ... on the right side corner) on the search screen page and select "Create New".

  <img src="/images/ScreenShots/getting-started/Screenshot_20201102-112352.jpg" width="250"/>